- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “What?”

-He bobbed his head in the direction he had tugged where a large tree stood several yards away with large fruit looking objects growing from its branches.
+He bobbed his head in the direction he had tugged where a huge tree stood several yards away with large fruit looking objects growing from its branches.

 “Good job.”